 Or, you might feel that you want to balance risk and reward throughout your working life and look for an investment fund that provides some protection for your money in return for slightly lower performance on your investments.

 The Plan offers you an investment approach that aims at automatically balancing risk and reward for you.
-These are the Lifestyle options (see page 11 for more details).
+These are the Lifestyle Strategies, described in the next section of this guide.
 If you wish to take responsibility for your own investment decisions, you can select the Freestyle investment option.